MrObsidy/technical-data-inf/README.md

-#Technical-Data-Inf
+#technical-data-inf

-Is a repository solely to hold Meta information.
-For example, my "packlist."
+This repository hold all of my technical data, like my packman packlist, my EMPaM repositories and so on.